 When you learn about the divergence theorem, you will discover that the divergence of a vector field and the flow out of spheres are closely related.
 For a basic understanding of divergence, it's enough to see that if a fluid is expanding (i.e., the flow has positive divergence everywhere inside the sphere), the net flow out of a sphere will be positive.

 Since the above vector field has positive divergence everywhere, the flow out of the sphere will be positive even if we move the sphere away from the origin.
 Can you see why flow out is still positive even when you move the sphere around using the sliders?

 Movable sphere embedded in a divergent vector field.
 This sphere can be moved by dragging the blue sliders with the mouse to change its $x$, $y$, and $z$ coordinates.
 If the vector field represents the velocity of fluid flow, then no matter the sphere's position, more fluid is flowing out of the sphere than into the sphere.
 This fact suggests that the vector field has positive divergence everywhere.

-Notice that the arrows continue to get longer as one moves away from the origin so that the fluid is flowing faster when it exits the sphere than went it enters.
+Notice that the arrows continue to get longer as one moves away from the origin so that the fluid is flowing faster when it exits the sphere than when it enters.
 Moreover, since the arrows are radiating outward, the fluid is always entering the sphere over less than half its surface and is exiting the sphere over greater than half its surface.
 Hence, the flow out of the sphere is always greater than the flow into the sphere.